 Everyone feels anxious at times.
 This is normal before a special occasion, at particularly difficult times in your life (like a divorce or death of a loved one) or when you're trying something new, like public speaking.
 Sometimes anxiety can become more severe, causing problems in everyday life, even bringing anxiety attacks, sometimes called panic attacks.
 If the anxiety becomes very high or extreme, or occurs so frequently that it interrupts your life, it could be caused by a past trauma, anxiety disorder or other condition.
 Fortunately, most conditions that lead to high anxiety are very treatable.
 Jennie can typically help you figure out the cause of your anxiety and can help you learn ways to decrease, manage and heal it.

 CBT for Anxiety

 Jennie most often offers CBT for anxiety issues.
 This involves understanding the causes of anxiety and treating the root of what’s going on.
 If it turns out to be relating to trauma, she might recommend one of the PTSD treatments mentioned above.
-Otherwise, you might be dealing with situational anxiety, social phobia, or a generalized anxiety disorder.
+Otherwise, you might be dealing with situational anxiety, social phobia, or generalized anxiety disorder (GAD).
 CBT treatment takes a look at the thoughts, feelings and behaviors, and helps clients begin to examine if their thoughts are always accurate.
 Anxiety counseling often involves the following elements:

 Mindfulness or grounding techniques to calm down the nervous system